Pluto's Christmas Tree: Plot

 The short film starts with Mickey Mouse and Pluto are searching for a Christmas tree, while Chip 'n' Dale are looking for acorns in the forest.
 Once the chipmunks see Pluto, they hit him with acorns and escape as he pursues them.
 Once Pluto is distracted, they hide in a Christmas tree.
-Mickey Mouse chops down that very tree, unaware that the 2 are in it.
+Mickey chops down that very tree, unaware that the 2 are in it.

-Once they get home, Mickey Mouse and Pluto decorate the Christmas tree and Pluto admires it, but then he notices a light going on and off and investigates it.
+Once they get home, Mickey and Pluto decorate the Christmas tree and Pluto admires it, but then he notices a light going on and off and investigates it.
 Dale, who was playing with the light, mistakes Pluto's nose for another light and twists it, revealing himself to Pluto, who then barks at him.
 Dale retaliates by throwing down ornaments to distract him.
-Mickey Mouse comes by and takes the Christmas ornaments from Pluto, unknowingly hanging one of them on Dale, who Pluto fails to alert Mickey Mouse to.
+Mickey comes by and takes the Christmas ornaments from Pluto, unknowingly hanging one of them on Dale, who Pluto fails to alert Mickey to.
 Pluto then spots Dale stealing chestnuts and chases him up to the top of the fireplace with Santa Claus candle figures.
 Dale takes a red hat and a white beard from one of the Santa Claus candle figures as a disguise.
-Pluto notices the strange figure, but he again fails to expose him to Mickey Mouse since Mickey Mouse doesn't understand his barks.
+Pluto notices the strange figure, but he again fails to expose him to Mickey since Mickey doesn't understand his barks.
 Frustrated, Pluto knocks the other figures away except for Dale.
 Chip then notices from the tree what is going on.
 He rescues Dale and heads for the tree.
 Pluto briefly gets his feet stuck in Christmas presents as he gives a chase and he has a difficulty following the chipmunks up the ladder.
 As Pluto barks at the chipmunks, they cause the ladder to fall down and drop the gold star on top of the Christmas tree onto Pluto's tail.
 While the chipmunks laugh in victory, Pluto, finally pushed beyond his patience, angrily dives into the Christmas tree to attack the chipmunks.

-Mickey Mouse notices Pluto and tries to pull him out, but gets pulled in instead up until the tree is stripped of its decorations and leaves.
-Mickey Mouse scolds Pluto for what he did, but notices Chip and Dale with only a few decorations and all of the branches bare, finally realizing what's really going on.
-Pluto starts barking at the chipmunks for the trouble they caused until Mickey Mouse tells him to stop, saying that it's just the holidays.
-At the window, they see Donald Duck, Goofy Goof, and Minnie Mouse as the Christmas carolers singing "Deck the Halls".
-While Mickey Mouse and Pluto's friends are singing, Chip and Dale join in, and then Pluto howls in as well, much to the chipmunks' irritation.
+Mickey notices Pluto and tries to pull him out, but gets pulled in instead up until the tree is stripped of its decorations and leaves.
+Mickey scolds Pluto for what he did, but notices Chip and Dale with only a few decorations and all of the branches bare, finally realizing what's really going on.
+Pluto starts barking at the chipmunks for the trouble they caused until Mickey tells him to stop, saying that it's just the holidays.
+At the window, they see Donald Duck, Goofy, and Minnie Mouse as the Christmas carolers singing "Deck the Halls".
+While Mickey and Pluto's friends are singing, Chip and Dale join in, and then Pluto howls in as well, much to the chipmunks' irritation.
 They then respond by placing a sticker over Pluto's mouth that reads "DO NOT OPEN TIL X-MAS".